citp/privacy-policy-historical/c/ch/chi/chinaspringtour.com.md

-> *The following text is extracted and transformed from the chinaspringtour.com privacy policy that was archived on 2011-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111222023734id_/http%3A//www.chinaspringtour.com/guide/aboutus/521.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chinaspringtour.com privacy policy that was archived on 2012-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120604234432id_/http%3A//www.chinaspringtour.com/policy.html) for the most accurate reproduction.*

-# Privacy Policy
+# China tours, Asian travel, cheap flight deals, China expo travel, China travel guide

 ChinaSpringTour's mission is to provide you effortless and worry-free travel around China.
 Personal information submitted to us via the Internet, mail, telephone, fax or by any other means, will be used only to arrange your travel to and around China, and will never be sold, rented, shared, or passed on to any unauthorized third-party.
 ChinaSpringTour takes full responsibility for protecting the security and confidentiality of personal information that you share with us.
 Earning your trust is very important to us!

 What information will we need and why?

-**Name and address:**
+Name and address:

-  * To correspond with you by mail
+To correspond with you by mail

-  * To purchase tickets for airlines, trains, bus service, boat tickets, or to pay entrance fees for attractions
+To purchase tickets for airlines, trains, bus service, boat tickets, or to pay entrance fees for attractions

-  * Telephone and fax numbers:
+Telephone and fax numbers:

-  * To transmit forms, itineraries, or tickets
+To transmit forms, itineraries, or tickets

-  * To contact you in an emergency
+To contact you in an emergency

-**Passport and visa information:
+Passport and visa information:
-**

-  * To obtain airline tickets and to book hotels
+To obtain airline tickets and to book hotels

-  * To apply for travel permits to certain regions in China, such as Tibet
+To apply for travel permits to certain regions in China, such as Tibet

-**E-mail address:
+E-mail address:
-**

-  * To correspond with you (to send proposals, itineraries, etc.)
+To correspond with you (to send proposals, itineraries, etc.)

-  * To inform you about new services, tours, or special offers from Chinaspringtour
+To inform you about new services, tours, or special offers from Chinaspringtour

-**All other personal information:
+All other personal information:
-**

-  * To design the best trip possible according to your interests and needs
+To design the best trip possible according to your interests and needs

-**Credit card information:
+Credit card information:
-**

-  * To pay for your travel services
+To pay for your travel services

-1 Pages |< First < Prev 1 Next >Last >|